Associate Professor, Undergraduate Adviser

 An associate professor of philosophy at the University of Denver, Candace L. Upton specializes in virtue ethics, ethical theory, moral psychology, philosophy of law, metaphysics and logic.

-She has served as an interviewee/adviser for a number of local institutions, including KUSA, KWGN, KOA radio, Westword and Denver's 10th Circuit Court of Appeals.
+She has served as an interviewee/adviser for a number of institutions, including National Public Radio, KUSA, KWGN, KOA radio, Westword and Denver's 10th Circuit Court of Appeals.

 She is currently working on her second book.